Massachusetts desk · Low-income / working-class

 Find every Massachusetts bill affecting your community

-CivicRadar matches Massachusetts bills against your full community profile — not just low-income / working-class.
-LGBTQ+, immigrant, renter, Medicaid recipient, and 19 more.
+CivicRadar matches Massachusetts bills to your whole profile: low-income / working-class plus LGBTQ+, immigrant, renter, Medicaid recipient, and 19 more.
 Free.
 No account.
 Stays on your device.
 Your rep needs to hear from you before the vote.

 Get my matched bills →